weblancaster/instagram-real-time/README.md

 > I have done this 3 years ago so I'm not sure if still working..
 I'm sure some things changed so I would use this repo just as base to your work.
+Oh and looks like Lollagram domain was bought and is now a porn website.

 Instagram Real Time App
 =============